Los Angeles, CA, Calabasas, Westlake Village and San Fernando Valley Estate Planning Firm

 When you are ready to schedule a consultation, please call, e-mail or complete the Request a Complimentary Consultation form.

-The attorneys at SSS Legal and Consultancy Services provide Estate Planning, Business Succession, and Trust Administration services to the residents of California.
+The attorneys at SSS Legal and Consultancy Services, APC provide Estate Planning, Business Succession, and Trust Administration services to the residents of California.
 We also handle international estate planning matters for individuals and families who may be from other countries or own assets in foreign jurisdictions.

 Whether your estate planning needs are domestic or international, we look forward to working with you to develop an effective estate plan customized for your specific needs.